TUC117/CP-2K24/week1/README.md

 <br>

 ### 1. Think of an Optimal Solution
-Given an integer array and an integer k, output the length of the shortest non-empty subarray whose sum is at least k.
+Given an integer array nums and an integer k, output the length of the shortest non-empty subarray whose sum is at least k.
 If there is no such subarray, output -1. <br>
 *Subarray*: A subarray is a contiguous segment of an array.
 It is defined by selecting a starting index and an ending index within the original array and including all the elements between these two indices. <br>

 **Input Format**:<br>